radiotaiso/dotfiles/README.md

 ## Things to consider

-- This will only replace dotfiles found in the `files` directory to your local and ignore everything else
+- This will only replace dotfiles found in the `files` directory to your `$HOME` directory and ignore everything else
 - dotfiles inside `.config` or other nested directories are still out of scope
 - Your old dotfiles are NOT deleted, they are relocated to `dotfiles/backups`